PedroMarianoAlmeida/offical-turbo-v1/README.md

   - [x] Put images side by side
 - [x] Improve header
 - [x] Add something on Home Page
+- [x] Add a Error page (when there is unexpected error, not the response false) - It is not pretty but it is done
+- [x] Add a button of "Keep suggestion" and the the placeholder will became the answer

 #### Tech Debit